 This Clinical Medical Assistant program provides training in clinical procedures used by entry-level Medical Assistants working in hospitals, clinics, doctor’s offices, and other healthcare settings.
 Medical Assistants have always been critical employees in the healthcare system, but they are becoming even more important as the industry expands, technology advances, and the population ages.
+This program includes only clinical medical assistant skills.
+Consider our other program – Medical Assistant which includes both administrative and clinical skills.

 What makes Medical Assistants so important?